 Metal for the Masses and Metal Mass

 It’s a normal occurrence to switch on the radio in Finland and hear metal music as a refreshing change from 90% mainstream pop.
-You don’t have to stray too far to find a metal bar in Helsinki city centre.
+One need not stray too far to find a metal bar in Helsinki’s city centre.
 Among the most popular are PRKL Club (that’s a bit of an obscene abbreviation) and Bar Bäkkäri which host regular live bands and DJ nights.
 According to my best friend who visits the city regularly, it’s highly likely that you’ll encounter one of Finland’s famous musicians if you sit there for long enough as they frequent these watering holes whenever they are in town.
-I get the impression that there is some kind of elitist metaller + groupie/follower movement on the scene, when half of the bar would be suddenly vacated as soon as someone like Alexi Laiho weighs up with an entourage.
+I get the impression that there is some kind of elitist metaller + groupie/follower movement on the scene, when half of the bar would be suddenly vacated as soon as someone like Alexi Laiho weighs-up with an entourage.
 Yet you could find a famous band’s bass player sitting quietly in the corner by himself hoping nobody will recognise him.

-Bars conveniently have outdoor beer pumps for when it’s warm enough to sit outside.
-It’s good idea so there isn’t constantly a grand queue at the bar and most folk seemed to be drinking beer in the pubs at any rate (presumably due to the price of anything else).
-I dreamt of the Finnish phenomenon of metal karaoke, but couldn’t find any during the week, much to my disappointment.
-I used to be in a Nightwish-like symphonic metal band myself and fondly remember the days when we dreamed of touring Scandinavia.
-Perhaps I’ll come back for Tuska Open Air or one of the other big headbangers’ festivals for old time’s sake.
+Bars conveniently have outdoor beer pumps for when the climate is sufficiently pleasant to sit outside.
+It is a rather good idea to avoid a constant long queue at the bar, and most folk seemed to be drinking beer in the pubs at any rate (presumably due to the price of anything else).
+I longed to participate in the Finnish phenomenon of metal karaoke, but couldn’t find any during the week, much to my disappointment.
+I used to be in a Nightwish-like symphonic metal band once upon a time and fondly remember the days when we dreamed of touring Scandinavia.
+Perhaps I’ll come back one day for Tuska Open Air or one of the other big headbangers’ festivals for old time’s sake.

-After you stumble out of the pubs, you may find yourself gravitating towards the nearest fast food trailer (grilli), where an assortment of very saucy, mishmash type offerings are available.
-You might choose from 20 varieties of hotdog (which is a lot of information to process in a state of drunken stupor), but the best policy seems to be to choose a generic meat patty with absolutely-everything-under-the-sun in between a soggy bun laden with multiple types of sauce dispensed from “udders”.
+After one stumble’s out of the pub, you may find yourself gravitating towards the nearest fast food trailer (grilli), where an assortment of very saucy, mishmash type offerings are available.
+One can choose from 20 varieties of hotdog (which is a lot of information to process in a state of drunken stupor), but the best policy seems to be to choose a generic meat patty with absolutely-everything-under-the-sun in between a soggy bun laden with multiple types of sauce dispensed from “udders”.
 I enjoyed my post-pub supper whilst sitting next to the monument of Finnish writer, Aleksis Kivi, watching the rats racing around below and disappearing into pavement cracks.

 Out of the pub and into the church to clear one’s conscience.
 Worship must be far from a sombre occasion with all of these weird and wonderful types of churches and chapels to choose from.
 I have already mentioned the famous “Metal Mass” concept where the congregation can headbang to hymns in the underground Rock Church.
 But for those who find that rather distasteful, there’s the tranquil Kamppi Chapel (Kampin kappeli), a.k.a. “the Chapel of Silence“, shaped like a deep burnt orange bowl or eggcup.
 Actually, it put me in mind of Patrick Swayze and Demi Moore’s creation in the clay scene of Ghost with Unchained Melody.